 1.1.8 “Data Transfer” means:

-1.1.9 “Services” means the campaign tracking link services the Company provides.
+1.1.9 “Services” means the campaign tracking link services the Data Processor provides.

 1.2 The terms, “Commission”, “Controller”, “Data Subject”, “Member State”, “Personal Data”, “Personal Data Breach”, “Processing” and “Supervisory Authority” shall have the same meaning as in the GDPR, and their cognate terms shall be construed accordingly.

 2.1 Contracted Processor shall: